 - File working (if needed)

-Hereunder some video help, and a few words about input format
+Hereunder some video help (more is coming very soon), and a few words about input format

 CHARACTERIZATION (size and shape extraction) in XYOM V2

 CLASSIFICATION in XYOM V2